Advanced Tutorial

 should always be > 4

 (default is 4.1).
 Decreasing it can flatten the surface with less distortion but may cut the surface into more patches.
-We choose 4.04
+4.04

 Sometimes, OptCuts may encounter errors like ***Element inversion detected: -1.4646e-17 < 0